kirenz/codelabs/markdown/tfx-pipeline-beam/tfx-pipeline-beam.md

 Gongratulations!
 You have completed the tutorial and learned how to:

 ✅ Install a TFX pipeline template
-✅ Created a local TFX pipeline run
+✅ Created a local TFX BEAM pipeline run
 ✅ Reviewed the pipeline components

 <aside class="positive">
-After you have reviewed the scaffolding created by the template and created a pipeline run using LocalDagRunner you could now proceed to customize the template to fit your requirements.
+After you have reviewed the scaffolding created by the template and created a pipeline run using BEAM you could now proceed to customize the template to fit your requirements.
 </aside>

 ---

 <img src="img/Jan.png" alt="Jan Kirenz" width="100">

 Thank you for participating in this tutorial.
 If you found any issues along the way I'd appreciate it if you'd raise them by clicking the "Report a mistake" button at the bottom left of this site.

 *Copyright: Jan Kirenz (2021) | [kirenz.com](https://www.kirenz.com) | [CC BY-NC 2.0 License](https://creativecommons.org/licenses/by-nc/2.0/)*